 Note: During the financial year ending on 30 June 2000 Amount C is $852.52.

-“Amount D” means the minimum rate of weekly earnings payable, at the time of the incapacity, for the appropriate classification under the relevant industrial award, or which would have been payable if the relevant industrial award were still in operation;
+Amount D means the minimum rate of weekly earnings payable, at the time of the incapacity, for the appropriate classification under the relevant industrial award, or which would have been payable if the relevant industrial award were still in operation;

-“Amount E” means the minimum weekly earnings to which the worker would have been entitled, at the time of the incapacity, under the Minimum Conditions of Employment Act 1993;
+Amount E means the minimum weekly earnings to which the worker would have been entitled, at the time of the incapacity, under the Minimum Conditions of Employment Act 1993;

-“bonus or allowance” means any bonus or incentive, shift allowance, week-end or public holiday penalty allowance, district allowance, industry allowance, meal allowance, living allowance, clothing allowance, travelling allowance, or other allowance;
+bonus or allowance means any bonus or incentive, shift allowance, week-end or public holiday penalty allowance, district allowance, industry allowance, meal allowance, living allowance, clothing allowance, travelling allowance, or other allowance;

-“earnings” includes wages, salary and other remuneration;
+earnings includes wages, salary and other remuneration;

-“overtime” means any payment for the hours in excess of the number of ordinary hours which constitute a week’s work.
+overtime means any payment for the hours in excess of the number of ordinary hours which constitute a week’s work.

 (2a) For the purposes of paragraph (a)(ii) of the definition of “Amount B” the average weekly earnings of a director of a company are to be determined —